The Holocaust in Belarus: Holocaust by bullets

-Resulting of the Soviet 1939 annexation of Polish territory comprising the Soviet Western Belorussia, the Jewish population of BSSR nearly tripled.
+As a result of the Soviet 1939 annexation of Polish territory comprising Soviet Western Belorussia, the Jewish population of BSSR nearly tripled.
 In June 1941, at the beginning of Operation Barbarossa, there were 670,000 Jews in recently annexed Western Belorussia and 405,000 Jews in the Eastern part of present-day Belarus.
-The territories of Western Belorussia in 1941 and modern-day Western Belarus are not the same since the Soviet annexation of Polish territory of 1939 included less land than the annexation of 1945.
+The territories of Western Belorussia in 1941 and modern-day Western Belarus are not the same because the Soviet annexation of Polish territory of 1939 included less land than the annexation of 1945.
 On 8 July 1941, Reinhard Heydrich, head of the Reich Security Main Office (RSHA), gave the order for all male Jews in the occupied territory – between the ages of 15 and 45 – to be shot on sight as Soviet partisans.
 By August, the victims targeted in the shootings included women, children, and the elderly.
 The German Order Police battalions as well as the Einsatzgruppen carried out the first wave of murders.

 In the Holocaust by bullets, no less than 800,000 Jews perished in the territory of modern-day Belarus according to one estimate.
 Most of them were shot by Einsatzgruppen, Sicherheitsdienst (SD), and Order Police battalions aided by Schutzmannschaften.
 Notably, when the bulk of the Jewish communities were annihilated in the first major killing spree, the number of Belarusian collaborators was still considerably small, and the Schutzmannschaft in Belarus consisted most of Lithuanian, Ukrainian, and Latvian volunteers.
 Historian Martin Gilbert wrote that the General-Commissar for Generalbezirk Weißruthenien, Wilhelm Kube, personally participated in the 2 March 1942 killings in the Minsk Ghetto.
 During the search of the ghetto area by the Nazi police, a group of children were seized and thrown into a deep pit of sand covered with snow.
 "At that moment, several SS officers, among them Wilhelm Kube, arrived, whereupon Kube, immaculate in his uniform, threw handfuls of sweets to the shrieking children.
 All the children perished in the sand."